 In October of 2019, Marx21 talked with Kevin Lin, a labor activist and researcher on China, about the recent background and prospects of the immense ongoing movement in Hong Kong.
+Part of our World in Revolt 2019 series.

 After four months of enormous protests, can the state continue to sit this out?
 Are they just waiting for it to die down?